Joe Mahoney is the author of the time travel novel A Time and a Place.

 This little collection of stories is big on enjoyability.
 Highly recommended!frank Faulk, Amazon.ca

-I live in Whitby, Ontario with my wife and two daughters, and our golden retriever and Siberian forest cat.
+He lives in Whitby, Ontario with his wife and two daughters, and their golden retriever and Siberian forest cat.

 Barnabus’s nephew is behaving oddly.